 - By the spoonful!
 (Yes, I went there.)

-As I was developing the revised curriculum for the new and improved CNE Program, I was also taking into account the varied dietary needs of my students and their future clients.
+As I was developing the revised curriculum for the culinary nutrition expert program, I was also taking into account the varied dietary needs of my students and their future clients.
 And so proudly, this can be modified to work with the following dietary restrictions or styles of eating:

 Serves: 1 cup

 - ¼ cup ghee or coconut oil

 - 2 tbsp honey